ncatlab/nlab-content/pages/2/1/2/7/27212/content.md

 ### Yoneda embedding

-For now, see [[coherence theorem for bicategories with finite limits]], which gives an example of this approach.
+For now, see [[strictification theorem for bicategories with finite limits]], which gives an example of this approach.

 ## Strictification versus coherence